DragonSenses/complete-ecommerce-store/journey.md

 The OPTIONS request is part of the Cross-Origin Resource Sharing (CORS) mechanism that allows web servers to specify which origins are allowed to access the resources on their server, and which methods are allowed to be used for accessing those resources.

+- Create an `async` function named `OPTIONS` that returns a JSON response with an empty object and the headers specified in the `corsHeaders` object.

+- We have to do the OPTIONS request *before* we do the POST request

 `ecommerce-admin\app\api\[storeId]\checkout\route.ts`
 ```ts
 // Configure the CORS policy by setting HTTP response headers